How to remove service from systemd?

 This will stop the service from running on our system.

-Disable the service
+Systemctl Disable service

 The next step is to disable the service.
 This will prevent it from starting up automatically when our system boots up.
 To do this, use the systemctl disable command followed by the name of the service to disable it.